You ask and Eney gets it done. Meet a Computerbeing. Learn More

 There are a few ways to find out what was purchased:

-1. Check your email.
-That should be the first and easiest step to solving the mystery.
-Apple sends a detailed invoice for every apple.com/bill or itunes.com/bill charge on your account.
-Log into the email associated with your Apple ID and search by the date of the charge, the sender — Apple, or by simply typing the word "invoice."
+1. Check your email receipts.
+Apple sends a detailed invoice for every apple.com/bill charge on your account.
+Log into the email associated with your Apple Account and search by the date of the charge, the sender — Apple, or by simply typing the word "invoice."

 2. Call Apple's billing department.
-Their number goes with every Apple bill charge on your bank statement and they will be able to tell you what any apple.com bill charge is for.
+Their number goes with every Apple bill charge on your bank statement, and by the order ID they will be able to tell you what any apple.com bill charge is for.

 3. Go to reportaproblem.apple.com.
-It's Apple's website for problem resolution, but you can also check your purchase history there.
-Simply sign in with your Apple ID and enter the amount of the charge you see on your bank statement into the Search box.
+It's Apple's website for problem resolution, but you can also check your purchase history section there.
+Simply sign in with your Apple Account and enter the amount of the charge you see on your bank statement into the Search box.

 4. Contact Apple Support.
 This can become your last resort if you are unable to locate an apple.com bill charge using the methods above.